Asif, EEI Test specialist at JobTestPrep.

 In the CAST Graphic Arithmetic Test, you have 30 minutes to answer 16 questions.
 It measures your ability to solve arithmetic problems by using information from drawings.

-You will be presented with a top-down diagram of a building.
-This building has lots of measurements and different rooms inside.
-There are, however, some measurements missing.
-It is your task to calculate these numbers in order to answer the questions without the use of a calculator.
+You'll see a top-down diagram of a building with many measurements and various rooms.
+Some measurements are missing, and your task is to calculate these numbers to answer the questions without using a calculator.

 Let’s take a look at a CAST sample question.
-Try solving this one in two minutes- that's how much time you'll have during the test:
+Try solving this one within two minutes- that's the average amount of time you'll get for each question during the test.

 The length (top to bottom) of the total property is ____ times larger than the length of the nurse's room.

-The Mathematical Usage test measures your ability to solve basic mathematical problems from provided information.
-You will be presented with a table with a number of different relationships- for example, the number of grams in a tonne.
-You have to use this table in order to answer questions based on this information.
+The mathematical usage test assesses your ability to solve basic math problems using provided information.
+You'll be given a table showing various relationships, like the number of grams in a tonne, and you'll need to use this table to answer questions.

 The actual test has 18 questions with a 7-minute time limit.
 This is a short time limit and really requires a high level of attention.
 Getting a full score on this test is possible: You just need to learn how to really focus on what’s being asked and how to solve it.